fbpx

 Considering such barriers, the potential of technology to act as an enabling force for establishing social justice is limited and requires collective and concerted efforts to overcome these barriers.
 While Jared Diamond may have accurately described the power technology yields, the world is yet to see just how much power can be utilized to reduce the very barriers it has borne so far.

-Neel Nitin Karnik – Deputy Research Manager, Sambodhi
+Neel Nitin Karnik – Research Manager, Sambodhi

 Author: Neel Karnik